 When you solidify your contributions, your employer can more easily see your value and importance in the organization.

 Take your supervisors through your experience of fulfilling your duties.
 This will ground their notions on your role.
 The goal is to make decision makers understand that your job requires a lot and that you deliver.
 It’s imperative they understand there is a disconnect between your output and the pay you’re getting from the company.

 What will it mean when they do give you the raise?
 By letting the reviewers know that your application for a raise equates to doing even more for the company and putting out better work, you’re rewarding them by rewarding you.

 Navigating your way through these sticky situations should empower and encourage you to see the value in the work you do.
 And by doing so, you help create a workplace culture that you deserve and are proud of.

 Whether you’re looking for better opportunities or resources to help in your career, drop us a line!
-We’d love to hear from you and see how we can help you on your career path.
+We’d love to hear from you to see how we can help.